andretkachenko/sofle-zmk-config/readme.md

 ``` c
 #include "custom/combos.dtsi"
 ```
 All combos are separated into fast and slow.
 All combos that use two neighbouring (horizontally) keys are considered fast - they provide a smaller window between the first and the second keypress, with a longer idle period, ensuring they are not accidentally invoked by a key rollover.
 I still accidentally hit some of them, but it only happens because I hit 2 buttons with the same finger, and that's not a ZMK issue.

 Every other combo - two buttons on different halves, diagonal combo, vertical combo - is considered slow.
 They have bigger leniency (slightly bigger time window, slightly smaller prior idle time window).
 As these combos are harder to click faster, I often couldn't reliably invoke the combo.

-Urob also uses combos instead of symbol layer, but I decided against this idea due to the issues when using form the RDP (see section below).
+**urob** also uses combos instead of symbol layer, but I decided against this idea due to the issues when using form the RDP (see section below).

 ## Smart layers
 These aren't just inspired by **urob** - they are his implementation.
 `numword` enables the `num` layer and keeps it active until the `&trans` keypress - which means, this key hasn't been bound in this layer.
 After that, the `num` layer is disabled in favor of the `base` layer.
 `smart mouse` acts the same way, but for the `mouse` layer.
 [Read more details from urob](https://github.com/urob/zmk-config?tab=readme-ov-file#smart-layers-and-other-gimmicks).

 ## Mouse emulation
 Mouse emulation has been finished and merged into the **main** branch ([PR](https://github.com/zmkfirmware/zmk/pull/2477)).

 It works perfectly, but you might need to tweak speed configurations a bit.
 I had some issues while tinkering with more advanced configurations, and one of the moderators in the Discord server gave me his configuration as an example.
 I quite liked it, so I incorporated it into my config.

 I also used urob's [zmk-auto-layer](https://github.com/urob/zmk-auto-layer) to make my mouse layer into an auto layer, and also to add numword.
 Can't say that this is a game changer, and I might even revert it back to keep my config simpler and without dependencies, but it's neat and might be up someone's alley.